africanobyamugisha/Behavioral-COVID19-Analysis/README.md

 - Analyzed responses to identify the most trusted messengers or sources of information.
 - Examined the content and messaging strategies used in communication campaigns.
 - Investigated the accessibility of information, including language barriers and ease of understanding.

-## Key Findings
-Our analysis has revealed valuable insights into the perceptions and vaccine uptake within [Your State].
-The key findings will be provided as part of the analysis documentation. 🧐

 ## Usage
 The data and analysis in this repository can be used for research, policy development, and public health decision-making.
 Please refer to the [License](#license) section for usage guidelines. 📚